HYPERNETS/hypernets_processor/docs/sphinx/content/atbd/processing/quality_checks.rst

 L1B: Check calibrated data is fit for purpose
 ::::::::::::::::::::::::::::::::::::::::::::::::
-After calibrating the L0B file,we check all the requiredmeasurements to form a standard sequence are included and have not been flagged by the previous ‘not_enough_dark_scans’, ‘not_enough_rad_scans’ or ‘not_ enough_irr_scans’ flags.
-If any series are missing or flagged, the ‘series_ missing’ is added to all the series in the sequence.
+After calibrating the L0B file, we check all the required measurements to form a standard sequence are included and have not been flagged by the previous ‘not_enough_dark_scans’, ‘not_enough_rad_scans’ or ‘not_enough_irr_scans’ flags.
+If any series are missing or flagged, the ‘series_missing’ is added to all the series in the sequence.
 If there are no valid radiance or irradiance measurements, the processing is halted.

 Next, quality checks on the irradiance measurements are applied.
 First, their viewing angles are checked (which must be 180°, with a tolerance of 2°, as irradiance measurements have to be pointing up).
 Next, the irradiance is compared to a simulated clear-sky model.
-This clear skymodel is made using the libRadtran radiative transfer software package (Emde et al., 2016), assuming its mid-latitude summer standard atmosphere and its standard desert surface (for land sites) and its standard ocean surface (for water sites).
-Note that the surface does not make a big difference as it is only second-order effects that affect the downwelling irradiance used in the clear sky model.
+This clear-sky model is made using the libRadtran radiative transfer software package (Emde et al., 2016), assuming its mid-latitude summer standard atmosphere, its standard desert surface (for land sites) and its standard ocean surface (for water sites).
+Note that the surface does not make a big difference as it is only second-order effects that affect the downwelling irradiance used in the clear-sky model.
 The surface is assumed to be at sea-level and the TSIS solar irradiance model is used (Coddington et al., 2021).
 Given the downwelling irradiance measures the full hemisphere, the only relevant angle is the solar zenith angle.
-A clear skymodel is calculated using solar zenith angles of 0°, 10°, 20°, 40°, 60°, 70° and 80°.
+A clear-sky model is calculated using solar zenith angles of 0°, 10°, 20°, 40°, 60°, 70° and 80°.
 These irradiance data are provided at 0.1 nm resolution to the HYPERNETS_PROCESSOR.

+When performing the clear sky quality check, the irradiance data are band integrated to the HYPSTAR® bands (which vary slightly from instrument to instrument), as defined by the calibration data, using the `matheo tool <https://matheo.readthedocs.io/en/latest/>`_.
+The measured HYPERNETS irradiances are then scaled (assuming cosine response) to match the nearest solar zenith angle among the provided clear sky models.
+In Figure 11, we show an example of the clear sky checks applied to the irradiance.
-When performing the clear sky quality check, the irradiance data are band integrated to the HYPSTAR® bands (which vary slightly fails if there are significant differences of more than 50% with the clear sky model (for more than 10% of the wavelength bands).
+We note that the clear sky models are not always very close, as a midlatitude summer atmosphere at sea-level was used as opposed to a more realistic site-specific model.
+Therefore this quality check only fails if there are significant differences of more than 50% with the clear-sky model (for more than 10% of the wavelength bands).
 Overcast conditions consistently trigger this quality flag.
 Then, there is a quality check verifying that the irradiance has not changed more than 10% (after correcting for differences in solar zenith angle) between the measurements at the start and end of the sequence.
 At this stage the resulting irradiance series are flagged and the L1B file is produced.
-However if this ‘variable_ irradiance’ check is triggered the processing will be halted at the L1C stage.
+However if this ‘variable_irradiance’ check is triggered the processing will be halted at the L1C stage.

 There are also some quality checks on the uncertainties.
 These check that there are no negative uncertainties and that less than 50%